Information about Kayangan Lake

-Kayangan Lake is one of the most well-known attractions on the island and part of Coron island-hopping tours that frequently take place from town.
-It's also one of Asia's cleanest seas.
+Kayangan Lake is one of the most popular sights on the island and is included in the Coron island-hopping cruises that depart from town on a regular basis.
+It is also one of the cleanest waters in Asia.

 Getting to Kayangan Lake itself involves quite a few steps, but it is with confidence that the entire journey will be worth it once you see this breathtaking body of water and its picturesque surroundings.
 First, you need to reach Coron.
 Coming from Manila, take a flight to Busuanga Airport.
 Upon arrival, you will then ride a shuttle van to get to Coron Town proper.
 Coron is also accessible via sea travel, with ferry trips coming from Manila.

 The town of Coron is where most resorts, hotels, and restaurants are located, and the jumpoff point to reach Kayangan Lake, which is located in Coron Island.